Beverly Jenkins: Career

 Jenkins worked full-time in the Michigan State University library's circulation department.
 Each lunch hour, she would read articles from The Journal of Negro History (now called The Journal of African American History).

-Eventually, Jenkins and her husband moved to Ypsilanti, where she worked at the Parke Davis Pharmaceuticals' reference desk and began writing romance novels for fun.
-At the suggestion of a colleague, Jenkins looked for an agent and publisher and sent her manuscript to Vivian Stephens, who agreed to represent her.
+Eventually, she and her husband moved to Ypsilanti, where she worked at the Parke Davis Pharmaceuticals' reference desk and began writing romance novels for fun.
+At the suggestion of a colleague, she looked for an agent and publisher, and sent her manuscript to Vivian Stephens, who agreed to represent her.
 Avon published her first novel, Night Song, in 1994.

 Though Jenkins has published books in many romance sub-genres, the majority of her books are historical romances.
-Jenkins calls herself a "kitchen table historian."
+She calls herself a "kitchen table historian."
 She likens American history to a quilt with some pieces ripped out—the pieces belonging to minority history.
 Jenkins uses her books to weave the quilt back together by revealing patches of black history that are rarely taught in school.
-Slavery and the Civil Rights Movement are important pieces of African American history, but they aren't the only pieces.
-For example, her first three novels, Night Song, Vivid and Indigo, feature characters such as a schoolteacher, a cavalry officer, a female doctor and Underground Railroad heroes.
+Slavery and the Civil Rights Movement are important pieces of African American history, but they are not the only pieces.
+Jenkin's first three novels, Night Song, Vivid and Indigo, feature a schoolteacher, a cavalry officer, a female doctor and Underground Railroad heroes.
 They were all inspired by true history.

 Jenkins found inspiration for Forbidden from two interesting bits of history.
-First, she read a news article about a high-end African American-run hotel that was uncovered during an archaeological dig in Virginia City.
+She read a news article about a high-end African American-run hotel that was uncovered during an archaeological dig in Virginia City.
 She also heard a story about a man seeing a black woman walking through the desert with a cook stove balanced on her head.

 Jenkins includes bibliographies with her historical romances so readers can read further, if they choose.